 A natural rose perfume is hard to come by, as there are plenty of synthetic attempts on the market.
 Few distillers can capture rose fragrance into a natural perfume that will do justice to this remarkable flower.
 Rose essential oil is costly to produce, so many people never get the chance to experience a true rose essential oil or pure rose absolute.

-Floracopeia now offers a beautiful natural perfume of Rose in its recently launched Chandra Collection of Natural Perfumes infused into jojoba.
-Rose absolute is blended with organic jojoba oil to produce an oil that is much less expensive rose essential oil and captures the fragrance of rose that we all seek to emulate naturally.
+Floracopeia offers a beautiful natural perfume of Rose infused into jojoba.
+Rose absolute is blended with organic jojoba oil to produce an oil that is much less expensive than rose essential oil and captures the fragrance of rose that we all seek to emulate naturally.